roguewatt/via-framework/README.md

 Any input used to construct a sample must satisfy: `Issue Time ≤ Sample As-of Time`

-In the tabular examples, `t` denotes the sample's As-of Time on the underlying time axis.
+In the tabular examples, `t` denotes the Sample As-of Time on the underlying time axis.
 Expressions such as `t-1` and `t+1` identify the Valid Times of individual input and output values relative to that Sample As-of Time.

 ## SISO